Car insurance for high-risk drivers in Florida

 Each insurance company has its own unique underwriting criteria that determine if a driver is considered high-risk.
 One company might consider drivers with three speeding tickets high risk, while another may set this classification after just two speeding tickets.
 While one car accident shouldn’t drastically alter which risk pool you are in, one accident that involves drunk driving can.
 Even as a high-risk driver, you may be able to lower your rates using the following strategies:

-- Shop around: As you saw above, car insurance companies charge drivers different rates, so getting several quotes will give you a better idea of your options.
+- Shop around: As shown above, car insurance companies charge drivers different rates, so getting several quotes will give you a better idea of your options.

 - Compare discounts: Most insurance companies offer multiple discounts to get your premium down, and while a lot of companies offer many of the same options, you can often save more with certain ones.